Software-Archetypes/archetypes/party/README.md

 ```

 Our experience shows that there are usually rules governing addresses, such as "each party can have exactly one active contact address."
 Rules and policies may also pertain to the type of entity, e.g., "only companies, not individuals, can have a billing address," or "a party may modify an address no more than once per quarter."
 These considerations led us to model addresses as a uniquely identifiable collection, which we modify atomically.
 This means that _the critical section_ is built around all addresses, not each address individually.
 The group of addresses is also uniquely identifiable—this time, we can use the `PartyId` identifier for this purpose.
 Policies can be defined for any action as needed.
+An example we proposed is the `AddressDefiningPolicy`, which allows rules to be checked during address definition.

 ```java
 public class Addresses {